Below are answers to many of your frequently asked questions about Form 50058 and other related topics.

 What is FRS?

-Family Reporting Software is a single-user program distributed by HUD as freeware (no cost to download and use) for PHAs, which do not have their own reporting software, to use to format and prepare tenant data files for upload in IMS/PIC?s Form 50058 Submission submodule.
+Family Reporting Software is a single-user program distributed by HUD as freeware (no cost to download and use) for PHAs, which do not have their own reporting software, to use to format and prepare tenant data files for upload in the IMS/PIC Form-50058 Submission submodule.

 What version of FRS should PHAs use?

-PHAs who use FRS must use FRS 4.0 and download the latest ?patch? file to keep FRS up to date.
-Versions of FRS before FRS 4.0 are no longer valid, because HUD Form 50058 has changed significantly.
-Patch files are updated with each IMS/PIC release that modifies Form 50058 in any way.
+PHAs who use FRS must use FRS 5.0 and download the latest patch file to keep FRS up to date.
+The latest patch is dated 08/17/2012 and contains fixes from any previous patches.
+Versions of FRS before FRS 5.0 are no longer valid, because the HUD-50058 and IMS/PIC has changed significantly.

 How can I download the latest version of FRS?

-You can download the latest version of FRS 4.0 and the latest patch, which is cumulative, from the FRS 4.0 webpage.
+You can download the latest version of FRS 5.0, the latest patch, and obtain other useful information by going to the FRS 5.0 webpage.

 How do I upload my data?

-You upload your data files in IMS/PIC in the Form 50058 Submission submodule.
-You must have a WASS User ID and be granted access to upload files by your local Security Coordinator.
+You upload your data files in IMS/PIC in the Form-50058 Submission sub module.
+You must have been given the proper role in IMS/PIC to be able to upload files by your PHA's security administrator.

 Who do I contact if I have problems with my upload?